When Mother’s Day Sucks

 Why Mother’s Day Sucks for Adult Children of Narcissists

-American culture promotes motherhood as a saintly maternal paradigm; that mother love is instinctive, unconditional, and spontaneous; and that all women can love, empathize, and nurture.
-These myths and inaccuracies are detrimental; they harm unloved children’s spirits, keeping them in a state of self-doubt (“cognitive dissonance.”)
+American culture promotes motherhood as a saintly paradigm; that mother-love is instinctual, unconditional, and spontaneous; and that all women can be loving, empathetic, nurturing mothers.
+Believing these inaccuracies can harm an unloved child’s spirit, keeping him or her in a state of confusion and self-doubt (“cognitive dissonance.”)

-Mothering is a learned behavior in human beings, and there’s a spectrum of maternal behaviors, from healthy to toxic.
-Acknowledging this may be helpful when we think about Mother’s Day.
+But, the fact is, for human beings, mothering is a learned behavior; there’s a spectrum of maternal behaviors, from healthy to toxic.
+Acknowledging this may be helpful when thinking about Mother’s Day.

-I used to spend a huge amount of emotional energy just selecting a card.
+In my unhealed past, I used to spend a huge amount of emotional energy just selecting a card.
 These days, there is awareness and sensitivity regarding family dysfunction and the fact that not all mothers are loving and kind.
-It’s easier now to find a more realistic sentiment.
-But years ago, I had difficulty finding a card that wasn’t over-the-top; “Happy Mothers Day to the Greatest Mother of All Time!” or “Happy Mother’s Day to the Mother of the Year!”
+It’s easier now to find a more realistic card sentiment.
+But in the past, I had great difficulty finding a card that wasn’t over-the-top: “Happy Mothers Day to the Greatest Mother of All Time!” or “Happy Mother’s Day to the Mother of the Year!”
 Seriously.
 They all felt like lies.
-While I dealt with that, others dealt with decisions like: “Should I even send a card?”
+While I dealt with that, other adult children of narcissists dealt with questions like: “Should I even send a card?”
 “Should I call her?”
 “Should I see her?”
 “Should I ignore the day?”
 “What should I do?”

-The thing is, if we’re still attempting to please our narcissistic moms, then we’re in a no-win situation.
-Whatever we do will not be good enough.
-Like others in this situation, I was triggered by memories of an unloving and emotionally detached mother.
-I also found myself envious of anyone who had a caring, loving mother.
-Every year, I went through pain and turmoil because I was in a state of denial about my maternal relationship.
-On Mother’s Day, I was forced to face its stark ugliness and demoralizing humiliation.
-I was actually a mother myself, yet I was still focused on making this day all about my own mother.
+Like other adult children of narcissists at this time of year, I was triggered by memories of an unloving, emotionally detached, uninvolved, neglectful and intentionally cruel mother.
+I also found myself envious of anyone who had a caring, loving mother, or who looked forward to spending mothers day with her.
+Every year, I experienced pain and turmoil because I was deeply codependent, and living in a state of denial about my maternal relationship.
+Every Mother’s Day, I was forced to face the reality of it in all its stark ugliness and demoralizing humiliation.
+At one point, I was actually a mother myself, yet still focused on making this day all about my own mother.
 I wasn’t able to enjoy what the day meant for me as a mother.
-I realized that something needed to change so I could enjoy the day in a whole new, healthy way.
+Eventually I realized that something needed to change so I could experience the day in a whole new, healthy way.

 Going No Contact, or Not